Last Updated on October 26, 2021 by Lori

 Old Town is full of history, shopping, entertainment, restaurants, and pubs to choose from in that sometimes it’s hard to decide what to see or do first!

 From guided and self-guided walking tours down cobblestone streets, live music in many restaurants and pubs during the evenings to amazing views as you sit by the waterfront just watching the boats (and people!)…

-I know you will LOVE Old Town Alexandria as much as we do!
+I know you will LOVE the fun things to do in Old Town Alexandria as much as we do!

 One of the first things I recommend doing is to stop at the Torpedo Factory to pick up a Visitor Guide To Alexandria.

 The Torpedo Factory was a fully operational munitions plant during WWII.
 Today, it is home to 82 artists’ studios, seven galleries, the Alexandria Archaeology Museum, and The Art League School.

 You can visit The Torpedo Factory free of charge to meet some of the 165 artists and watch them work.